-Stockholders' Rights under the Corporation Code Stockholders' Rights not in The Corporation Code Appraisal Right Each share of stock is given equal rights to dividends Right to vote right to elect, remove, and replace directors and vote on certain corporate acts in accordance with the Corporation Code Cumulative Voting A director shall not be removed without cause if it will deny minority shareholders representation in the Board Shareholders are equally treated in share buy-back offers.
+Stockholders' Rights under the Corporation Code Stockholders' Rights no t in The Corporation Code Appraisal Right Each share of stock is given equal rights to dividends Right to vote Shareholders are equally treated in share buy-back offers.
 The Corporation has only one class of shares and each share is entitled to one vote.
 Pre-emptive right Shares of stock are not subject to any restrictions on transfer, mortgage or encumbrances on these shares.
 Power of Inspection The Corporation is committed to respect and promote shareholders' rights Right to Information (1) The shareholders shall be provided, upon request, with the reports filed by the Corporation with SEC that disclose personal and professional information about the directors and officers and certain other matters such as their holdings of the Corporation's shares, dealings with the Corporation, relationships among directors and key officers, and the aggregate compensation of directors and officers.
 (2) The minority shareholders shall be granted the right to propose the holding of a meeting, and the right to propose items in the agenda of the meeting, provided the items are for legitimate business purposes.
 The By-Laws of the Corporation provides that shareholders representing at last ten percent (10%) of the outstanding capital stock of the Corporation may request the holding of a special shareholding's meeting.
 (3) The minority shareholders shall have access to any and all information relating to matters for which the management is accountable for and which concerns the stockholders making the request, provided that such right shall be subject to existing law and contract.
 A report on the information pertaining to such matters may be included in the agenda of any meeting of the shareholders.
 (4) If such not included in the agenda, then the minority shareholders shall be allowed to propose to include such matters in the agenda of shareholder's meeting, such item in the agenda will be considered as being within the definition of "legitimate purposes".
 Right to Dividends The Corporation is required to declare dividends when its retained earnings exceeds 100% of its paid-in capital stock, except: a) when justified by definite corporate expansion projects or programs approved by the Board or b) when the Corporation is prohibited under any loan agreement with any financial institution or creditor, whether local or foreign, from declaring dividends without its consent, and such consent has not been secured; or c) when it can be clearly shown that such retention is necessary under special circumstances obtaining in the Corporation, such as when there is a need for special reserve for probable contingencies.